zendesk/demo_secure_settings/README.md

 Run `zcli apps:create` and enter your admin and test instance information

 When prompted in the terminal, enter a value for setting.`token` & setting.`subdomain`.
+Currently, in the manifest.json you'll find that default values have been set.
+Feel free to reuse or enter new values.
 For the testing purposes of this application, it is recommended to use 5 characters or less for the `token` and `subdomain` values.

 **3. Test application**